cbcrc/LinkIt/slightly-more-complex-example.md

     public string Url { get; set; }
 }
 ```
+The model and linked source for media and tags are defined in the [getting started example](README.md).

 The linked source representing a blog post with its media, images and tags would be defined like this:
 ```csharp